 Flaking a rope simply means running it through your hands and piling it loosely.
 This is typically done when you first arrive at the crag and you are getting ready to use your rope.
 However, it can also be done periodically throughout the day if necessary, or before you pack up your rope so it’s easier to fit it in the rope bag and/or so you don’t have to do it when you arrive at the crag the next time.

-Or, if you are just getting to the crag, once you reach the second end of your rope, you would tie in and begin climbing.
+- If you are just getting to the crag, once you reach the second end of your rope, you would tie in and begin climbing.

 How Do You Coil and Uncoil a Climbing Rope?

-It’s perfectly acceptable to store a flaked rope in a rope bag, but there are some cases where you may need to coil or uncoil your rope in a more structured way.
+It’s perfectly acceptable to store a flaked rope in a rope bag, but there are some cases where you may need to coil or uncoil it in a more structured way.
 A primary example of this is when you first purchase your climbing rope.
 Unless the rope is specially marked to indicate that it’s ready to use right away, you’ll need to uncoil it carefully before you begin climbing.

 Uncoiling a new rope is easiest with two people.
 One person will hold the coiled rope by inserting their hands into either end of the coil.
 The other person will gently pull the loops of rope free and flake it into a loose pile.
 It’s generally a good idea to flake your new rope a couple of times before you use it to help avoid kinks and twists when you get to the crag.

-You may want to coil your rope back up into a neat bundle if you plan to store it without a rope bag.
+You may want to coil your rope back up into a neat bundle if you plan to store it without a bag.
 There are several different ways to do this, with the most common being to drape the rope back and forth over the back of your neck in roughly 4-foot sections, then folding the finished product in half and tying it off, so you have an approximately 2-foot bundle of neatly coiled rope.
 Coiling a rope in this way does allow you to pack it more efficiently into a rope bag for a smaller overall package, although it takes a bit of extra time.

 How Do You Roll a Climbing Rope?